 What is life like for Baird's beaked whales?

 Baird's beaked whales live for a long time, with males outliving the females.
 Fortunately for such long-lived beings, they are really social and most commonly form tight-knit groups of between 5 and 20 whales.
 Swimming closely along together, they surface, breathe and sometimes breach at the same time, creating a sort of synchronicity within the group.

 Highly social as they are, Baird's beaked whales are naturally quite curious and this occasionally extends to humans and boats.
-However, life amongst the ranks isn’t always so harmonious for these whales, and males in particular can be covered in white scarring from past disputes.
+However, life among the ranks isn’t always so harmonious for these whales, and males in particular can be covered in white scarring from past disputes.

 What do Baird's beaked whales eat?